partcoffee/uni/_case/-print.md

 ## Production

 After writing all my text and shooting all the necessary pictures, I had to assemble everything.
 This was initially prototyped in low resolution Photoshop file, and later made production-ready in InDesign – using different weights of Work Sans for a timeless typographic impression.
 I would have liked to use Proxima Nova, but after test-printing, it did not work as well as it does on a screen-based medium.
+Work Sans was also under a license I could use for print.
 The final piece was printed as a 21cm x 27.5cm portfolio, on 32x 170g pages with a 300g front- and back page.
 You can see the final finished piece below or (hopefully) on your desk right now.

 <div class="div"></div>